 Wealthsimple requires no minimum investment.
 Ratehub.ca readers can take advantage of Wealthsimple’s sign-up bonus and have their first $10,000 managed at no charge.
 Wealthsimple currently manages $1.9B of Canadians’ assets today.

 Justwealth separates itself from the many robo-advisors in Canada by gearing its services towards investors with specific investing needs.
 Unlike many robo-advisors, Justwealth offers a financial consultant to each customer that can provide guidance and advice based on the robo-advisor’s investment decisions.

-New customers are eligible to earn a $500 sign-up bonus.
 A minimum investment of $5,000 is required to open an account with Justwealth.